There are 5 Judges for the Final Round.

 In 2014, Dr. Wu Yang founded Finger Waltz Music School in Singapore and continually explored her teaching career.
 She has formerly taught piano in Nanyang Academy of Fine Arts (NAFA), and conducted piano masterclasses in Singapore Raffles Music College and Music College of Ning Bo University.
 During the years, her students were awarded many prizes in different International piano competitions in Singapore, Europe and United States.
 Her students had been invited to perform in Carnegie Hall in New York, and also qualified semi-final of Singapore National Piano Competition in 2019.
 She was awarded "Best Teaching Prize" for her outstanding teaching ability in Singapore International Youth Piano Competition.

 Dr. Wu Yang became the artistic director of International Music Culture Association Singapore (IMCAS) since 2016.
-She was also one of the judges of Seventh and Eighth Asia International Art Competition.
+She was also one of the judges of Asia International Art Competition, Hong Kong International Piano Invitation Competition, and Singapore Steinway Youth Piano Competition.

-Currently Dr. Wu Yang is a piano lecturer in Singapore Raffles Music College, a member of Singapore Music Teacher Association, and an examiner of International Performing & Visual Arts Examination Board.
+Currently Dr. Wu Yang is a piano lecturer in Singapore Raffles Music College, and an examiner of International Performing & Visual Arts Examination Board.